dcyoung/dcyoung.github.io/_posts/2020-09-01-bathymetry-coffee-table.md

 **3D Pre-Viz**

 With the contours above its also possible to get an early visual of the bathymetry in the form of a 3D mesh.
-I used THREE.js to quickly generate meshes in an interactive visual below.
+I used THREE.js to quickly generate meshes in an interactive visual.
+I have a preview (using a different model of lake tahoe) available here: [https://dcyoung.github.io/coffee-table/](https://dcyoung.github.io/coffee-table/).

-> EDIT: Removed as it was having problems on mobile.

 ## CAD Modeling